Brock Forsey

-Brock L. Forsey (born February 11, 1980) is a former American football running back of the National Football League.
-He was originally drafted by the Chicago Bears in the sixth round of the 2003 NFL Draft.
-He played football at Centennial High School before playing college football at Boise State.
+Brock L. Forsey (born February 11, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Chicago Bears in the sixth round of the 2003 NFL draft.
+He played college football for the Boise State Broncos.

+Early life

+He played high school football at Centennial High School in Boise, Idaho.

 College career

 With the Boise State Broncos, Forsey became only the third player ever to record more than 30 touchdowns (six receiving and 26 rushing) in one season, joining Troy Edwards and Barry Sanders.

 Professional career

 Chicago Bears

-Forsey was drafted by the Chicago Bears in the sixth round (206th overall) in the 2003 NFL Draft.
+Forsey was selected by the Chicago Bears in the sixth round (206th overall) in the 2003 NFL draft.
 He saw his first significant playing time as a rookie on October 26, 2003, rushing for 56 yards and a touchdown against the Detroit Lions.
 Forsey experienced his best game as a pro on November 30 against the Arizona Cardinals, filling in for starter Anthony Thomas, who had viral pneumonia.
 Against Arizona, Forsey carried the ball 27 times for 134 yards (5.0 average) and a touchdown.
-He also caught two passes for 27 yards as the Bears went on to win 28-3.
+He also caught two passes for 27 yards as the Bears went on to win 28–3.

 Forsey finished his rookie season with 11 games played (two starts), 191 rushing yards and two touchdowns.
 He caught three passes for 37 yards, and did not fumble in 53 touches.

 With the Bears during the 2004 preseason, Forsey had 27 carries for 97 yards and a touchdown.
 He added three receptions for 16 yards.
 Nevertheless, Forsey was released at the conclusion of the preseason, unable to earn a spot in a crowded backfield that included Thomas Jones, Anthony Thomas and Adrian Peterson.